DungKHoang/Inventory-of-Blade-Servers-with-iLO/Readme.md

-*This script will collect information of DL and BL Servers using HPiLORESTCmdlets
+*This script collects information of DL and BL Servers using HPiLORESTCmdlets

 Prerequisites:
 - Windows POwerShell 5.0